nymtech/service-grants/service_grants/template.md

 Why do you want to run a Gateway and Network Requester? * Please briefly describe what these nodes do, why you wish to maintain these nodes, and which service you would like to support with your Network Requester below:
 ```
 I am already running several mixnodes on NYM mainnet as well as a gateway and playing around with Network Requesters as well.
-Currently the mixnet is running fine, but we urgently need those entry nodes for end users asap and I want to support you with that!
+I would prefer to run my service for Telegram and NYM wallet - open for other services when needed of course.
 ```

 USDC or BTC address for payment *